REUSE

 Simplicity enables daily routines, which in turn enable the crucial behavioural change: returning instead of throwing away.
 Behavioural change at scale leads to volumes that make reuse systems holistically superior.

-To achieve simplicity for all stakeholders, packaging and system partner requirements mut be considered, and thus the four value domains of a reuse system's value chain.
-The value domains create value and drive costs.
-To minimise costs, the value domains must be integrated and volumes must be maximised.
+To achieve simplicity for all stakeholders, packaging and system partner requirements must be considered, and thus all four value domains of any reuse system.

 Packaging meets requirements of product categories, collection and service processes